yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 growth-ratio / interest-ratio > 100%
 growth-ratio < interest-ratio
 ```
 Economic contraction (decreasing wealth) implies increasing demand for products, as implied by the [theory of marginal utility](https://en.wikipedia.org/wiki/Marginal_utility).
 As capital is required for production, this implies an increasing rate of interest until positive growth is restored.
-As such contraction is a self-correcting condition, as suggested by the [Fisher Hypothesis](https://en.wikipedia.org/wiki/Fisher_hypothesis).
+As such contraction is a self-correcting condition.
 ```
 depreciation-ratio > interest-ratio > 100%
 growth-ratio / interest-ratio = depreciation-ratio